pearcej/complex/_sources/SelfOrganizedCriticality/ImplementingTheSandPile.rst

         self.array += c
         return num_toppled

-To show how step works, I’ll start with a small pile that has two cells ready to topple:
+To show how step works, we will start with a small pile that has two cells ready to topple:

 ::